eugenesvk/DOpus.ext/ReadMe.md

   - JumpItem↕ isn't performant in folders with many items, use JumpItemCursor↕, but both have issues on key hold:
     - JumpItemCursor↕ is fluid, but on key release continues to execute for a few iterations
     - JumpItem↕ skips some executions; stops faster vs↑, but also not immediately
+- [Cmd.TabDedupe](Cmd.TabDedupe) `TabDedupe dual noprotect` then `Go CURRENT NEWTAB` opens a new tab at the end of the tabbar insted of next to the last tab even though it's visibly selected

 ## Credits